HG3112/md71/README.md

 md71 script take ac3/eac3 inputFileA and inputFileB and creates two outputs with the corrensponding flags/values changed, recalculating crc for each frame.
 It also display statistics, and header info for first frame in inputs.

-If inputFileA==inputFileB , the two input streams are taken from the same file assuming interleaved freames.
+If inputFileA==inputFileB , the two input streams are taken from the same file assuming interleaved frames.
 The same holds for outputs.
 This is useful e.g. to mux/demux 7.1 eac3 files, which usually consist of an eac3/ac3 independent 5.1 core and a eac3 dependent 4.0 substream with surround speakers.
 See examples.

 NOTES: